 A vertical surface is constraining because, unlike a stem, it does not afford the spider the opportunity to execute a sideways jump.
-Examples of jumps by an adult female P. princeps off of a vertical surface are shown in Figure 17.

-Jumps from the vertical surface clearly illustrated the manner in which backward pitch was used to bring the spider toward a horizontal orientation above its target.
-In this configuration, a back-flip of 90° was required to achieve this position.
+Examples of jumps by an adult female P. princeps off of a vertical surface are shown in Figure 18.
+Here the spider used backward pitch to approach the target in a horizontal orientation, above the target position.
+A back-flip of 90° was required.
 In all respects these jumps appeared to be just as accurate as jumps from other orientations.
-Even though a greater push off of the surface (perpendicular to the surface) was required to achieve this, jumps were still initiated well above the target direction in order to obtain the required range in ballistic flight.
+Even though a greater push off of the surface (perpendicular to the surface) was required to achieve this, jumps were also initiated well above the target direction in order to obtain the required range in ballistic flight.